 Ideally located between Toronto and Niagara, Burlington is the perfect destination for day trips & drives.
 Enjoy a variety of attractions, unique shopping, delicious dining, and scenic drives along the beautiful Lake Ontario.
 Don’t forget to stop and enjoy a hike at one of our beautiful conservation areas featuring rolling landscapes and nestled between escarpment views.

 NOTE: Due to COVID-19 some activities and most events have been redesigned, postponed, or being held virtually.
 With changes happening rapidly we recommend that you contact businesses before visiting to make sure services are open to the public and what restrictions are in place.

 Art & Horticulture Enthusiasts

 Escape to paradise and explore Canada’s largest botanical garden, the Royal Botanical Gardens.
 Enjoy 2,700 acres of nature sanctuaries, 23 km of hiking trails, outdoor display gardens with spectacular seasonal shows of lilacs, tulips, iris, roses, fall colors, and many special events.
 Eat at one of the newly renovated on-site restaurants or select from one in the area, many with outdoor patios, ranging from fine dining to casual fares.
 Spend the afternoon at the Art Gallery of Burlington, which boasts the world’s foremost collection of contemporary Canadian ceramics, art exhibits, the Art Etc Gallery Shop, and an indoor conservatory.
-Check into one of our brand-name hotels for the evening, enjoy dinner at a local restaurant, and check out local theatre groups and what is playing at the Performing Arts Centre.
+Check into one of our brand-name hotels for the evening, enjoy dinner at a local restaurant, and check out local theatre groups or what is playing at the Performing Arts Centre.

 Now on stage…

-The Burlington Performing Arts Centre hosts internationally renowned artists and local performances year-round and summer music on the plaza.
+The Burlington Performing Arts Centre hosts internationally renowned artists and local performances year-round as well as summer music in the plaza.
 Check out the events calendar for details.
 Aldershot Players, Theatre Burlington, Tottering Biped, and Drury Lane Theatre host wonderful local productions throughout the year.
 During the summer, enjoy free Concerts in the Park featuring local musicians such as Burlington’s own Teen Tour Band at their outdoor Music Centre.
 The Royal Botanical Gardens also offers outdoor music in the gardens and theatre performances throughout the summer.